Everything You Need to Know About Using a Peach Pass

 To learn more about how the I-75 express lanes work, check out the Peach Pass website.
 You can also watch these short videos on Express Lane Pricing for I-75 and Understanding the Signage for Express Lanes in South Metro.

 Personal Toll Accounts

-- Initial $20 payment to open your account (this goes on your account and will autodeduct when you use a toll); and
+- Initial $20 payment to open your account (this is credited to your account and will be deducted as you use toll lanes)

 If you have a Peach Pass Personal Toll Account, the transponder in your pass will give you the same access in Florida and North Carolina that you have here in Georgia.
 Just be sure to log in to your online account or call Peach Pass Customer Service, at 1-855-724-7277, to make sure your pass is tied to a valid and current license plate.